-The 3851 group (built-in 24 KB or more ROM) has four timers: timer X, timer Y, timer 1, and timer 2.
+The 3850 group (spec.
+H/A) has four timers: timer X, timer Y, timer 1, and timer 2.

 The division ratio of each timer or prescaler is given by 1/(n + 1), where n is the value in the corresponding timer or prescaler latch.
 All timers are count down.
 When the timer reaches "0016", an underflow occurs at the next count pulse and the corresponding timer latch is reloaded into the timer and the count is continued.
 When a timer underflows, the interrupt request bit corresponding to that timer is set to "1".